Head Women’s Coach CHE

 Women’s Team Equipment Manager

-Nicole, a native of Monogahela, PA, begins her first season as the Equipment Manager for the women’s team.
+Nicole, a native of Monogahela, PA, begins her second season as the Equipment Manager for the women’s team.
 Currently Nicole is a senior majoring in Sport Management Wellness and Fitness.
 Previously Nicole has spent time playing hockey throughout the region.
 She also spends time volunteering for the Americorps.